shaikhmatin202-dataanalyst/Pizza_Sales_Analysis-Using-SQL/README.md

 cd pizza-sales-sql

-Import the pizza_sales dataset into your SQL Server.
+Import the dataset into your SQL Server / MySQL / PostgreSQL environment.

-Run the queries from the pizza_sales_queries.sql file in SSMS or any SQL client.
+Run the queries provided in pizza_sales_queries.sql.

+Use the queries to explore different KPIs and insights.

-📌 Future Enhancements
+🚀 Future Enhancements

-Create visual dashboards in Power BI / Tableau.
+Create interactive dashboards (Power BI / Tableau).

-Automate report generation.

-Add more advanced time-series and customer segmentation analysis.
+Automate SQL reports using stored procedures.

+Integrate with Python for deeper statistical analysis.